Playing Golf Without Low Back Pain and Developing an Iron-Clad Spine

 If the lower back is flared up, hands-on therapy to alleviate pain and improve mobility should be performed.
 This can also be performed independently with a foam roller or lacrosse ball.
 Advanced treatment techniques include dry needling of the lower back muscles.
 If it is a relatively recent injury, having your spine manually manipulated can have a powerful effect on pain.

 When addressed with a specialized physical therapy program, playing golf without back pain is possible.
-However, ignoring pain may result in a more serious spine condition.
-If you have low back pain with lifting, the physical therapists at Movement Solutions would be glad to be a resource for you.
+However, ignoring pain and engaging in repetitive activity can result in a further decline of your back health.
+If you're worried about your back pain, the physical therapists at Movement Solutions would be glad to help you.

-If you're considering physical therapy, we offer a limited number of free Discovery Visits at our office.
+We invite you to request a back consultation with one of our specialists.
 This is an opportunity to ask questions, obtain clarity about your back pain, and foster confidence that we can help you.
+If you’re certain that we’re a good fit to work together, you can decide on the next step.